corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 The contract for an ownable state must check in the `verify` method that the owner of consumed ownable states have signed the transaction.
 To simplify writing such a contract, the library provides `OwnableConstraints` helpers.
-You must include and invoke the appropriate helper in your contract to get this behaviour.
+Include and invoke the appropriate helper in the contract to get this behaviour

 ```java
 public final class ExampleOwnableContract extends DelegatedContract<ExampleOwnableContract.ExampleOwnableContractCommand> {